For internal use by the Child Health 2050 project team. This dashboard will developed toward a future external-use version.

 Data sources: UN WPP 2024, GBD 2023, NCD-RisC, and PISA.

-Note: Each line runs from the highest to lowest observed mortality rate for ages 1-59 months across countries, using the most recent observations available and a baseline value 10 years earlier (e.g., 2023 and 2013).
+Note: Each line runs from the highest observed mortality rate for ages 1-59 months across countries to half of the lowest observed mortality rate for ages 1-59 months across countries, using the most recent observations available and a baseline value 10 years earlier (e.g., 2023 and 2013).
 The red dot is the baseline value, the blue arrow is the most recent value, the green star is half of the most recent value, and the yellow diamond is the 2050 value projected from average annual rate of decline between the baseline and most recent observations.
 Mortality rates for ages 1-59 months are per 1000 children surviving to age 1 month.

 Frontier-scaled country comparison: Mortality 5-19 years